Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/5-sign-in-dotnet-wpf/README.md

 ```

 You can see how the token cache is initialized in the `TokenCacheHelper.cs` file and can read more about token caching in Desktop applications [here](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/active-directory/develop/msal-net-token-cache-serialization.md#desktop-apps).

-One important note is that in `CIAM` applications the authority `https://tenant.ciamlogin.com/` instead of `https://login.microsoft.com/` is used. (at time of writing `.WithExtraQueryParameters("dc=ESTS-PUB-EUS-AZ1-FD000-TEST1")` is necessary to ensure the proper CIAM test slice is being used)

 Within the `MainWindow.xaml.cs` file you'll see the main workflow for signing users in.